Home

 However a large percentage of Aikido injury can be avoided, and by learning how they occur, you can take positive action to prevent them.

-If you are mentally, physically & emotionally healthy, then extreme repetitive training will reap benefits with minimum risk of weakness or pain.
+If you are mentally, physically & emotionally healthy, then extreme repetitive training will reap benefits with minimum risk of... weakness, pain and injury!

 Given the reality of everyday practice where one of the training partners is dominant having demonstrated physical and/or technical superiority.